 What is bariatric revision?

+Endoscopic gastric bypass revision, or Transoral Outlet Reduction (TORe) is a procedure performed to address weight regain in patients with a history of gastric bypass surgery.
 With time, the gastric pouch and/or the gastric outlet (gastro-jejunal anastomosis) can stretch, resulting in weight regain.
-In endoscopic bariatric revision, sutures are used to tighten the gastric outlet and restore it to its original size.
+In endoscopic gastric bypass revision, sutures are used to tighten the gastric outlet and restore it to its original size.
 This results in weight loss.

 Who is bariatric revision for?

-Bariatric revision is appropriate for patients who previously underwent gastric bypass surgery, but who are now experiencing weight regain.
+Bariatric revision is appropriate for patients who previously underwent gastric bypass surgery or sleeve gastrectomy, but who are now experiencing weight regain.

-An upper endoscopy is usually performed to evaluate the anatomy and assess the gastric pouch and the outlet size.
-After other causes of weight regain are excluded, and if the outlet is indeed enlarged, you may be a candidate for bariatric revision.
+You may be asking yourself: how do I qualify for a bariatric revision?
+An upper endoscopy is usually performed to evaluate the anatomy and assess the gastric pouch and the outlet size in case of a previous gastric bypass, or the gastric sleeve in case of a previous sleeve gastrectomy.
+After other causes of weight regain are excluded, and if the outlet or the sleeve are indeed enlarged, you may be a candidate for bariatric revision.

 How does bariatric revision work?

 The procedure is performed under sedation.
-The endoscopist advances an endoscope (a tube with a camera and a light on its tip) through the mouth to the gastric pouch.
+The endoscopist advances an endoscope (a tube with a camera and a light on its tip) through the mouth to the gastric pouch or the gastric sleeve.

-The scope is equipped with a suturing device (The Overstitch device) that is used to stitch and tighten the gastric outlet to restore it to its original size.
+The scope is equipped with a suturing device (The Overstitch device) that is used to stitch and tighten the gastric outlet (or the gastric sleeve) to restore it to its original size.
 This will restore the restriction and patients start feeling full with small portions again, which allows for the resumption of the weight loss.
 Patients spend a couple of hours in recovery and they go home the same day.
 After the procedure, patients are placed on a liquid diet that is then gradually advanced to a soft diet followed by a regular diet.
-Patients are provided with educational material as well as one on one support and nutrition follow-up visits to ensure patients have all the tools and support they need in their weight loss journey.
+Patients are provided with educational material as well as one-on-one support and nutrition follow-up visits to ensure patients have all the tools and support they need in their weight loss journey.

 Is bariatric revision an easy procedure?